dmbdesignpdx/flexr/_pages/use-flexr.md

 **Deprecation Warning(s):** {{ site.data.info.deprecate }}

-Be sure to check back to see if you're using the current version!

 If you have any questions or issues, please ask/report using [GitHub Issues](https://github.com/dmbdesignpdx/flexr/issues){:target="_blank" title="Flexr Grid Github Issues Page"}.